-As part of this, at SBFE, we are committed to working with integrity, which is why we have an SBFE Ethics & Compliance program.
+As part of this, at SBFE, we are committed to working with integrity, which is why we have an SBFE Ethics & Compliance programme.
 Our brands and our products are trusted everywhere we operate and our business is built on this foundation of trust.
 As a business committed to acting ethically, honestly and transparently, SBFE has a zero-tolerance approach to modern slavery and human trafficking.

-At LRS, responsibility for ensuring we meet the standards that SBFE sets itself and us is led by the LRS Ethics and Compliance Committee, with support from the LRS Board and others across the business, but we encourage all of our people to engage with, and fulfil, our values.
+At LRS, responsibility for ensuring we meet the standards that SBFE sets itself and us is led by the LRS

+Ethics and Compliance Committee, with support from the LRS Board and others across the business, and we encourage all of our people to engage with, and fulfil, our values.
 We support our employees to feel empowered to raise any concerns they may have of possible misconduct within our workforce, or of suspected modern slavery or human rights issues, and have an Ethics and Compliance hotline policy detailing how employees can report such matters.
-The hotline is available 24/7 and is operated by an independent organization who treat matters as confidential.
+The hotline is available 24/7 and is operated by an independent organisation who treat matters as confidential.

-SBFE introduced a new Procurement Policy during 2018 which is aimed at ensuring our sourcing activities are both ethical and socially and environmentally compliant.
+Our SBFE Procurement Policy is aimed at ensuring our sourcing activities are both ethical and socially and environmentally compliant.
 It also aims to ensure we manage and monitor our suppliers and service providers in an open and transparent way.

-Our global standards on responsible sourcing are based on the Ethical Trading Initiative (ETI) Base Code, an alliance of companies, non-governmental organizations and trade union organizations committed to working together to identify and promote good practice in the implementation of codes of labour practice and key international standards, including the International Labour Organization's (ILO) fundamental conventions on labour standards.
+Our global standards on responsible sourcing are based on the Ethical Trading Initiative (ETI) Base Code, an alliance of companies, non-governmental organisations and trade union organisations committed to working together to identify and promote good practice in the implementation of codes of labour practice and key international standards, including the International Labour Organisation's (ILO) fundamental conventions on labour standards.